vikc07/ilo4-fan-control/README.md

 ## Usage
 Update the $ILO4 and $ILOPORT variables in the script, or the script will ask you to enter those variables.

-You can either execute the shell script directly, or schedule at run-time.
+You can either execute the shell script directly, or schedule at boot time.
 Be sure to set authorized keys or script will nag you for Administrator password.